DemonKingSwarn/blog/_posts/posts/2024-05-04-Vanguard-is-taking-screenshot-of-your-pc.md

 Hey everyone,

-There's been some buzz lately about Vanguard, the anti-cheat software fo Valorant (and soon to be for League of Legends), and its alleged screenshot taking capabilities.
+There's been some buzz lately about Vanguard, the anti-cheat software for Valorant (and soon to be for League of Legends aswell), and its alleged screenshot taking capabilities.
 Today, we're diving deep into this topic to understand what's happening and what it means for you.

 **The Short Story:**

-- Vanguard can capture screenshots of your entire PC screen, including overlayes like Discord chats.
+- Vanguard can capture screenshots of your entire PC screen, including overlays like Discord chats.

 - These screenshots may be uploaded to their servers, potentially ending up in locations outside your region (e.g. EU data on US servers).